-Dramatic elevation changes on 7,249 yards of Rees Jones desert design, 45 minutes northwest of Scottsdale in Peoria.
+Pin itDramatic elevation changes on 7,249 yards of Rees Jones desert design, 45 minutes northwest of Scottsdale in Peoria.

 Quintero sits 45 minutes northwest of Scottsdale in Peoria, and the drive is the first filter.
 Golfers who make the trip are choosing Quintero specifically, not adding it as a convenient second round on the way back to the hotel.
 That self-selection tends to produce a course population that appreciates what Rees Jones built here: a 7,249-yard desert layout with elevation changes that are among the most dramatic in the greater Phoenix area.

 Jones, often referred to as "The Open Doctor" for his work preparing courses for the U.S. Open, brought that championship sensibility to Quintero's green complexes.
 The greens are large, firm, and contoured to create distinct quadrants where the pin can hide.
-Missing the green on the wrong side often leaves a recovery shot to a surface that runs away from the player.
+Missing on the wrong side often leaves a recovery shot to a surface that runs away from you.
 The penalty for imprecise iron play is rarely a lost ball but frequently a difficult up-and-down that turns a potential par into a bogey.

 Peak-season green fees of $262 to $385 represent fair value for a course of this difficulty and design pedigree.
 Summer rates of $105 to $115 are among the better off-peak deals in the market for a premium layout.
-The drive from central Scottsdale means Quintero is best scheduled as a dedicated outing rather than a casual addition to the day's plans.
-Golfers who make the trip consistently report that the course rewards the effort, which is the most reliable kind of endorsement.
+If you are happy to play in the heat, the value calculation tips strongly in your favour.

 Links-style golf on 320 acres of Ak-Chin Indian Reservation in Maricopa.
 An annual U.S. Open qualifying site that plays nothing like the desert courses nearby.